wwylele/save3ds/README.md

    - `sdtitle` refers to the file `SDMC:/Nintendo 3DS/<ID0>/<ID1>/dbs/title.db`
    - `sdimport` refers to the file `SDMC:/Nintendo 3DS/<ID0>/<ID1>/dbs/import.db`
    - `ticket` refers to the file `NAND:/dbs/ticket.db`
- - `--cart FILE`: (experimental) a cartridge save data file with path `FILE`.
-Currently only support Card1, non-N3DS-exclusive, and read-only (needs `--readonly` for mounting).
+ - `--cart FILE`:a cartridge save data file with path `FILE`.

 `MOUNT_PATH` is a directory to mount/extract/import the archive content

 `MODE` specifies the operation mode on the archive.
 It can be one of the following:
  - mount mode (default).
 Mount the archive to `MOUNT_PATH` as a virtual filesystem, allowing browsing and editing the content.
 Upon unmounting, the program saves the modification.
 This mode is not supported on Windows.
-   - with additional flag `--readonly`, the program opens the archive in read-only mode, prevents any modification operation and skips the saving at the end.
+   - with additional flag `--readonly`, the program opens the archive in read-only mode and prevents any modification.
  - extract mode (`--extract`).
 Extracts all content of the archive to `MOUNT_PATH`.
  - import mode (`--import`).
 Clear the content of the archive, and import the content from `MOUNT_PATH`.
  - touch mode (`--touch`).
 Just open and close the archive.
 Useful for testing the correctness of other specified resources.
 No need to specify `MOUNT_PATH` in this mode.